mattiaa32-lgtm/DelightfulChurros/README.md

 ## Backups

-The app writes to the sheet unattended, so `js/safety.js` takes a dated copy of the Collection tab once a week (hidden tabs named `Backup YYYY-MM-DD`, last eight kept).
-Settings → Sheet backups shows when the last copy and the last successful write happened, and can take one on demand.
+The app writes to the sheet unattended, so `js/safety.js` takes a dated copy of the Collection tab once a week (a single hidden `Backup` tab, replaced each time).
+Settings → Backup shows when the last copy and the last successful write happened, and can take one on demand.

 ## Rate limits